Debugging Code in Keykos

 Debugging Factory Yields

 Novel problems arise while fixing bugs in confined programs.
 These are inherent in the proprietary considerations that lead to using factories.
 When the user of the code is unwilling to reveal the data that breaks the code, he should not allow the programmer access to the state of the broken object.
 When the user can find similar input that is not secret and that breaks the program, he may send his object handle to the programmer.
 This handle is typically a start key to the object which is a capability used by the user to deliver messages to the confined object.
 The programmer now has effective access to the state of the object.
 The programmer retains the builder’s key to the factory which he can invoke passing the start key.
-Synergy allows the factory to reproduce the original domain key to the inner object that executes the instructions of the confined program.
-This domain key is the tool of debuggers as described above.
+Synergy allows the factory to reproduce the original domain service key to the inner object that executes the instructions of the confined program.
+This domain service key is the tool of debuggers as described above.

 The introduction to a note on layering covers some of the debugging patterns we used.